yichao-cai/yichao-cai.github.io/_posts/2021-11-23-org-setting-for-blog.md

 I started to use org mode to document my work several years ago.
 Before that I am using markdown for this purpose.
-After know how powerful org mode is, I can\'t help but want to do everythin in org mode.
+After know how powerful org mode is, I can\'t help but want to do everything in org mode.

 [Org mode](https://orgmode.org/) is not only a text mode.
 You can use it as your calendar, to-do list, and work report.
 You can insert code